How ammonium nitrate, which leaked from reservoir in Ukraine, explodes | World

 How does ammonium nitrate explode?
 See reproduction miniature version of explosion in Lebanon

-Ammonium nitrate was also involved in the so-called “deadly airbags” case.
+Ammonium nitrate was also involved in the so-called “deadly air bag” case.
 The substance was used to make the air pocket open.

 Due to a failure, which allowed moisture to penetrate the airbag and corrupt metal parts, the equipment, when triggered, broke in the explosion, bursting the bag and hitting the occupants.